vavaRodrigues/javaee/README.md

 # Java EE 7 Samples
-  The project will consist  of a simple project with JAX-RS and CDI
+  The project consist of a simple project with JAX-RS and CDI

 ## To follow the example presented here you will need: